Null logo

 Verification

-Verifying Signed AIR
+Verifying Signed Records

 1. Fetch the Lens public key